 Not to mention the fact that people pop in and out of streams ALL THE TIME and so your watch history would be 2 miles long and full of streams that you really have no interest in returning to.

 However, there is something that can help give you an overview of the content that you watch on Twitch, and that is the Twitch Recap.

 Twitch recap is a fun perk that gives users a look into their viewing habits of the past year.
 Think of it as similar to Spotify’s year-in-review feature.
 Near the end of the year, check the email connected to your Twitch account, and you should get an email with your Twitch recap.

-Twitch’s yearly recap will share impeccable stats with you, like your top three games and channels and how many hours you watched each of them.
-It’s not exactly a watch history per say, but it is an overview of what you watch.
+Twitch’s yearly recap will share impeccable stats with you, like your top three games watched, channels watched, and how many hours you watched each of them.
+It’s not exactly a watch history per se, but it is an overview of what you watch.

-To delete search history on Twitch, open the search bar at the top of Twitch and click on the “X” next to each past search term that you want to get rid of.
+To delete your search history on Twitch, open the search bar at the top of Twitch and click on the “X” next to each past search term that you want to get rid of.
 This will remove the term from your recent searches.

 These are the “X”s that I am referring to below.